hygn/BoothDocs/SystemMonitor/SoftwareManual.md

 Click "Save"\
 Start EXE file\
 *Deleting log file after using is highly recommended for optimal performance*
+## Special notice for PresentMon.dll
+included PresentMon.dll is must be in the same directory with exe file

 # 소프트웨어 매뉴얼
 ![](./ManualAssets/OSCSoftware2.png)